BenchPressesBooks/OctoPrint-LDAP/README.md

 OctoPrint LDAP auth Plugin
 =========================

-This plugin allow users to be connected using an LDAP server.
+This plugin allow users to be authenticated using an LDAP server.
-This system works

 #### Details

-When you try to login, OctoPrint search for user in this local database (users.yaml)
+When you try to login, OctoPrint will search for the user in its local database (users.yaml)
-- If it found a user, check if this user exists also on LDAP
+- If the user is found, check if this user also exists in LDAP
-- If user exists on LDAP, use LDAP bind() to check login / password
+- If user exists in LDAP, use LDAP bind() to check login / password
-- If user not exists on LDAP, use native password system to check it
+- If they don't exist in LDAP, use native password system to check it

 ======================================

-- If it not found a user in local database, try to connect directly on LDAP
+- If it did not found a user in the local database, try to connect directly using LDAP
-- If login on LDAP il OK, a new local user is added with role "user" and a random password (password should never be used)
+- If login with LDAP succeeds, a new local user is added with role "user" and a random password (password should never be used)
-- User is connected
+- User is then authenticated and authorized

 ======================================